-Answer: First, it needs to made clear that the Bible says that those who are not saved at death do NOT go and spend the rest of eternity in some every-burning Hell.
-The truth is they are DEAD, unconscious of everything and everyone, until God resurrects them in a future judgment.
+Answer: Before we delve into whether babies go to heaven, we need to make something clear.
+The Bible teaches that those who are not saved at death, no matter how old, do not get tortured in some every-burning Hell.
+The truth is that the dead are unconscious and await a future resurrection.
 This is true for babies (even those who are aborted) as well as for adults.
-It may seem hard to believe that people could receive salvation after they die, but they do!

-The Bible teaches that the dead are DEAD, and do not go to heaven or hell at death, and that they do not have consciousness until the resurrection.
-As Solomon wrote, the dead know NOTHING (Ecclesiastes 9:5 - 6, 10)!
+The Bible teaches that the dead are just that, dead, and do not go to heaven or hell at death.
+As wise King Solomon wrote, the dead know nothing (Ecclesiastes 9:5 - 6, 10)!

 Babies are not automatically saved, or even lost, because they cannot understand the truth or choose to have saving faith.
 Although baptizing infants right after they are born seems spiritually comforting to the parents, it cannot be seen as a practice clearly mentioned in Scripture.

 The apostle Peter told a crowd gathered in Jerusalem, on the day of Pentecost, to do something babies and small children simply cannot do.
 He asked them to repent of all their sins, be baptized in the name of Jesus, and receive the gift of God's Holy Spirit (Acts 2:38).

 Do babies understand and know enough about their sins to repent?
 Do they know who Jesus is in order to have saving faith in Him?
 Does the baby of an unsaved person (like an ignorant peasant) automatically have salvation until that child reaches a particular age?
 If this were true, then wouldn't it be better for the child to die very young rather than grow up disbelieving, and possibly fighting against, God?